 What are some benefits of age-restricted communities?

-People living in communities where they own their home keep the financial and tax benefits associated with home ownership.
+- People living in communities where they own their homes keep the financial and tax benefits associated with homeownership.

 Options with assistance

 People suffering from certain illnesses and ailments need extra help with daily tasks.
-It can be hard to accept that your loved one will need so much help, but knowing all the options available to them can help both of you feel more comfortable about where they live.
+It can be hard to accept that you or your loved one needs help, but knowing all the options available can help you choose the right facility.

 3. Assisted living